Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: Motivating Examples

-We motivate APCP by considering Milner's cyclic scheduler~\cite{book/Milner89}, a recursive process that relies on a cyclic network to perform asynchronous communications.
-This example is inspired by Dardha and Gay~\cite{conf/fossacs/DardhaG18}, who use PCP to type a synchronous, non-recursive version of the scheduler.
+We motivate \APCP by considering Milner's cyclic scheduler~\cite{book/Milner89}, a recursive process that relies on a cyclic network to perform asynchronous communications.
+This example is inspired by Dardha and Gay~\cite{conf/fossacs/DardhaG18}, who use \PCP to type a synchronous, non-recursive version of the scheduler.

-The scheduler consists of $n \geq 1$ worker processes $P_i$ (the workers, for short), each attached to a partial scheduler $A_i$.
+\paragraph{The Scheduler, Informally} The scheduler consists of $n \geq 1$ worker processes $P_i$ (the workers, for short), each attached to a partial scheduler $A_i$.
 The partial schedulers connect to each other in a ring structure, together forming the cyclic scheduler.
+Connections consist of pairs of endpoints; we further refer to these endpoints by the names that represent them.

 The scheduler then lets the workers perform their tasks in rounds, each new round triggered by the leading partial scheduler $A_1$ (the \emph{leader}) once each worker finishes their previous task.
 We refer to the non-leading partial schedulers $A_{i+1}$ for $1 \leq i < n$ as the \emph{followers}.

-Each partial scheduler $A_i$ has an endpoint \aChan{$a_i$} to connect with the worker $P_i$'s endpoint \bChan{$b_i$}.
-The leader $A_1$ has an endpoint \cChan{$c_n$} to connect with $A_n$ and an endpoint \dChan{$d_1$} to connect with $A_2$ (or with $A_1$ if $n=1$; we further elude this case for brevity).
-Each follower $A_{i+1}$ has an endpoint \cChan{$c_i$} to connect with $A_i$ and an endpoint \dChan{$d_{i+1}$} to connect with $A_{i+2}$ (or with $A_1$ if $i+1=n$; we also elude this case).
-Figure~\ref{f:milner} depicts the process network with connected endpoints for $n=6$.
+\Cref{f:APCP:milner} illustrates the process network of Milner's cyclic scheduler with 6 workers ($n=6$).
+Each partial scheduler $A_i$ has a name \aChan{$a_i$} to connect with the worker $P_i$'s name \bChan{$b_i$}.
+The leader $A_1$ has a name \cChan{$c_n$} to connect with $A_n$ and a name \dChan{$d_1$} to connect with $A_2$ (or with $A_1$ if $n=1$; we further elide this case for brevity).
+Each follower $A_{i+1}$ has a name \cChan{$c_i$} to connect with $A_i$ and a name \dChan{$d_{i+1}$} to connect with $A_{i+2}$ (or with $A_1$ if $i+1=n$; we also elide this case).

 In each round, each follower $A_{i+1}$ awaits a start signal from $A_i$, and then asynchronously signals $P_{i+1}$ and $A_{i+2}$ to start.
 After awaiting acknowledgment from $P_{i+1}$ and a next round signal from $A_i$, the follower then signals next round to $A_{i+2}$.
 The leader $A_1$, which starts each round of tasks, signals $A_2$ and $P_1$ to start, and, after awaiting acknowledgment from $P_1$, signals a next round to $A_2$.
 Then, the leader awaits $A_n$'s start and next round signals.
 It is crucial that $A_1$ does not await $A_n$'s start signal before starting $P_1$, as the leader would otherwise not be able to initiate rounds of tasks.